WebGPU: Technology

+Implementations

+Both Google Chrome and Firefox support WebGPU and WGSL.
+Firefox and Deno use the Rust wgpu library.
+Safari follows upstream specifications of both WebGPU and WGSL.

+Chrome version 113 enabled initial WebGPU support on Windows devices with Direct3D 12, ChromeOS devices with Vulkan, and macOS with Metal.
+This support for Android was enabled in version 121.

 History

 On June 8, 2016, Google showed "Explicit web graphics API" presentation to the WebGL working group (during the bi-annual face to face meeting).
 The presentation explored the basic ideas and principles of building a new API to eventually replace WebGL, aka "WebGL Next".

 On January 24, 2017, Khronos hosted an IP-free meeting dedicated to discussion of "WebGL Next" ideas, collided with WebGL working group meeting in Vancouver.
 Google team presented the NXT prototype implementing a new API that could run in Chromium with OpenGL, or standalone with OpenGL and Metal.
 NXT borrowed concepts from all of Vulkan, Direct3D 12, and Metal native APIs.
 Apple and Mozilla representatives also showed their prototypes built on Safari and Servo correspondingly, both of which closely replicated the Metal API.